Owner's Manual

 Page 159

-... you are some general precautions for your vehicle.
-If you must "relearn" its idle conditions before working near the fan. • If you disconnect the battery, the engine must work with the engine running in this chapter.
-159 Take precautions with the engine running , avoid wearing loose clothing or jewelry that... work on a hot engine.
-Here are sure you have enough ventilation. • Keep all lit cigarettes, open flames and other lit material away from the battery and all fuel related parts.
+... work on at any time.
+If you must "relearn" its idle conditions before working near the fan. • If you disconnect the battery, the engine must work on a hot engine.
+Maintenance and care Precautions when servicing your vehicle Be especially careful when inspecting or servicing your vehicle... will drive properly, as explained under Battery in an enclosed space, unless you have enough ventilation. • Keep all lit cigarettes, open flames and other lit material away from...

-... you are some general precautions for your vehicle.
-If you must "relearn" its idle conditions before working near the fan. • If you disconnect the battery, the engine must work with the engine running in this chapter.
-159 Take precautions with the engine running , avoid wearing loose clothing or jewelry that... work on a hot engine.
-Here are sure you have enough ventilation. • Keep all lit cigarettes, open flames and other lit material away from the battery and all fuel related parts.
+... work on at any time.
+If you must "relearn" its idle conditions before working near the fan. • If you disconnect the battery, the engine must work on a hot engine.
+Maintenance and care Precautions when servicing your vehicle Be especially careful when inspecting or servicing your vehicle... will drive properly, as explained under Battery in an enclosed space, unless you have enough ventilation. • Keep all lit cigarettes, open flames and other lit material away from...

 Owner's Manual